-The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without a cable subscription.
+The #1 Reason people hesitate to cut the cord is because they think they won’t be able to watch sports without cable or satellite TV.

 Sports News ⇑

 Another option is PlayStation Vue.
-Their base package called “Access Slim” comes with 55 Channels and costs $29 a month.
-Like with Sling you do get ESPN, but it also costs $10 more a month.
+Their base package called “Access” comes with around 55 Channels and costs $45 a month.
+Like with Sling you do get ESPN, but it also costs $20 more a month.

 NFL Football ⇑

 Luckily for NFL fans, watching professional football has changed very little in the last 50 years.
 The vast majority of games are still televised over-the-air on the major broadcast networks.
-CBS usually covers AFC games and several Thursday night football games, Fox handles the NFC, and NBC broadcasts the Sunday night game.
-All of those channels can be accessed with a simple OTA antenna and most antennas range between $30-$60.
+CBS usually covers AFC games, Fox handles the NFC and several Thursday Night Football games, and NBC broadcasts Sunday Night Football.
+All of those channels can be accessed with a simple OTA antenna like the Mohu Leaf, and most antennas range between $30-$60.

-Also worth noting here, starting in the 2016 Season, Sling TV will be offering RedZone Channel via their Blue Package.
-If you are not familiar with RedZone, you get every scoring play on one channel, with no commercial interruptions.
+Also worth noting here, Sling TV also offers NFL RedZone and NFL Network as channels you can add on in other packages.
+If you are not familiar with RedZone, you get every scoring play on one channel, with no commercial interruptions on Sunday afternoons.
+The channel does live cut-ins to games across the league so you never miss a big play.
 So if you love the game like I do, or play in a Fantasy Football League, RedZone is a must!

 If you happen to be outside of the market of your game of choice, which happens more often than you think (especially if you play fantasy football), then what you’ll need is a subscription to NFL Game Pass.
 For $99 (free trial) a year, you get access to every NFL game this season after they air and a whole lot of extras; like streamable NFL games from 2009 to present.

-To learn more, read “5 Ways to Watch NFL Football without Cable TV“
+To learn more, read our guide to the best ways to Watch NFL Football online without Cable TV.

 College Football ⇑

-While you could probably do without Sling TV when it comes to the NFL, Sling is completely indispensable for the cord cutting college football fan.
-Nearly half of all televised college football games are televised on ESPN, ESPN 2, and ESPN 3; including the national championship.
-With Sling TV you get all 3 ESPN channels in the $20 default subscription package.
+While you could probably do without Sling TV when it comes to the NFL, it’s completely indispensable for the cord cutting college football fan.
+Nearly half of all televised college football games are televised on ESPN, ESPN 2, and ESPN 3 (also carries ABC games); including the national championship.
+With Sling TV you get all 3 ESPN channels in the $25 default subscription package.
+You can also access regional and national FOX Sports networks by upgrading to higher channel packages to get even more college football action.

-Again, you also can go with PlayStation Vue, but you need to be willing to pay the extra $10 a month.
+Again, you also can go with Hulu Live, PlayStation Vue, or AT&T NOW and get the ESPN networks, but you need to be willing to pay the extra money each month.
 Read to find out if PS Vue is right for you “Is Sling TV or PlayStation Vue a Better Option for Cord Cutters“.

-For an additional $5 you can unlock the SEC network with Sling’s Sports Extra.
+For an additional $5 you can unlock the SEC network and some other sports channels with Sling’s Sports Extra.

 If you cheer for the minor teams as well as the P5 powerhouses, you’ll also want a subscription to College Sports Live.
 For $10 a month or $100 a year you can get streaming access to dozens of sports, college football including, from over 100 different colleges.

 Finally, you can watch college football on OTA television.
 FOX usually offers at least 1 game a week (either Pac 12 or Big 12 ).
 ABC is typically good for an evening game and an additional 12 PM national game every week.
-CBS offers one SEC game every week; and NBC broadcasts most of your home-team games.
+CBS offers some SEC games every week, and NBC broadcasts most of your home-team games.
 So while the vast majority of CFB games are on cable/regional sports networks, there are usually 3-6 games on OTA networks each week.

 To learn more, read “HOW TO WATCH COLLEGE FOOTBALL ONLINE AND OTA“